Moala Island

-The Moalan stock are one of Fiji oldest in the group, whose respect and strength can be adorned by the linkage between the island and a few islands in the Fiji group, including Taveuni, Verata, Bau, Gau, Levuka, Cicia, Vatoa, Ono Kadavu and a few others.
+The Moalan stock are one of Fiji oldest, whose respect and strength can be adorned by the linkage between the island and a few islands in the Fiji group, including Taveuni, Verata, Bau, Gau, Levuka, Cicia, Vatoa, Ono Kadavu and a few others.
 For instance the Tuicakau in denoted to be of Moalan stock, who legends have it to be bestowed as Tuicakau by villages upon seeing him on the reef.
 Lineage also ran from village to village in the Lomaitivi group, to the Takalai Gau.
+The Moalan stock is renowned in war and war strategies, and was asked upon to assist, resulting in victories, despite been untold in the greater history books, have cemented their participation via household names.

 The occupation of Moala began and followed the said order: 1.
 Wainikelei Clan, 2.
 Navucunimasi, a.k.a Nasau Clan, 3.
-Votua (moved to now Cakova), 5/4.
-Manukui (moved to now Vunuku), 4/5.
+Votua (moved to now Cakova), 4.
+Manukui (moved to now Vunuku), 5.
 Keteicake (returning after occupying Lakeba).
 6. Nuku, 7.
-Maloku, 8.
+Maloku, is the of-sort of Naroi/Nasau 8.
 Vadra.